Car hacking | How I added features by manipulating can bus — and how you can, too!

 Throughout the process, I had been learning more and more about Arduino’s and noticed the Nano version will do everything I needed with both a smaller footprint and cheaper cost.
 This is ideal for permanent installation in a vehicle.
 I designed and 3d printed an enclosure to house my components as a compact unit for installation.

 Tying it all together

 The day finally came when I got to see results .
 Although I still have some tweaking to do in regards to timing, it was pretty awesome to see the module function as intended.

-Overall, this experience taught me a lot and opened my eyes to possibilities of integrating directly with a data bus’.
+Overall, this was a great learning experience and opened my eyes to possibilities of integrating directly with a data bus’.
 It is pretty amazing what can be accomplished with just a 2 wire connection.

 Be on the lookout for my next article — I ‘ll be providing a beginner tutorial focusing on how to get started with can bus reverse engineering — all with <$5 worth of components!

-If you have any questions or comments — or if you are in the Bay Area and have interest in collaborating on a project — please reach out to me directly at email@example.com
+If you have any questions or comments — or if you are in the Bay Area and would like my assistance with a project — please reach out to me directly at email@example.com